ITEC490-Capstone-Group3/FunFirstPlay/README.md

 ## License

-This project is licensed under the [GNU GPLv3](./COPYING) our license.
+This project is licensed under the [GNU GPLv3](./COPYING) or later.